anlthms/neon-old/CONTRIBUTING.rst

     http://gitlab.localdomain/algorithms/neon/merge_requests
     # our CI server web GUI:
     http://gitlab.localdomain:82/
+    # merge latest master changes into your feature branch
+    git fetch origin
+    git checkout master
+    git pull origin master
+    git checkout my_new_feature_branch
+    git merge master  # you may need to manually resolve any merge conflicts

+9. If there are issues you can continue to push commits to your feature branch by following step 7.
+They will automatically be added to this same merge request.

 8. Once your change has been successfully merged, you can remove the source branch and ensure your local copy is up to date: